All the Details on Nick Jonas and Priyanka Chopra's Pre-Wedding Sangeet

 Nick Jonas and Priyanka Chopra's pre-wedding festivities are making us jealous.

 Friends and family of the famous couple turned out in fabulous style for the Sangeet ceremony held at the luxurious Taj Umaid Bhawan Palace in Jodhpur.
-A source shared, "Everybody had so much fun at the Sangeet."
+A source who attended the fun-filled festivities shared that unsurprisingly "Everybody had so much fun at the Sangeet."

 On the agenda for the pre-wedding ceremony were performances by Joe Jonas, Kevin Jonas and members of the Chopra family.
 According to the insider, each "team" recreated "their own version of how they both met" in dance form.
 These well-rehearsed performances were all part of a competition to test who is the most creative, although there's no word yet on who won.